Choices at 13 and 14

 - GCSEs - GCSEs are offered by virtually all schools and are the most common qualification studied in Years 10 and 11.
 They’re available in lots of different subjects including vocational (work related) ones.

 - Diplomas - These are qualifications that will teach you about a specific area of work.
 They give you a mix of classroom learning and hands on work experience.
-Diplomas aren’t available at all schools.

 You may be able to take a mixture of different types of courses and qualifications.
+You can find out more about GCSEs and other qualifications here.

-All students are expected to study English, maths and science.
+You will be expected to study English, maths and science.
 These subjects are usually taken at GCSE but may be studied as part of another course.
 There will be other subjects that you have to study – some of these subjects may lead to a qualification.
 Your school will tell you which subjects are compulsory and what options you can choose from.